Logiqx/gps-wizard/docs/devices/locosys/detective.md

 The following NMEA codes were found in the GW-52 and GW-60 firmware.

-These sentences are enough to provide everything needed for standard logging; everything except SDOP / SDOS:
+These sentences are enough to provide everything needed for standard logging; everything except SDOP / SDOS and ROC:

-- GPRMC - Recommended Minimum Navigation Information
-- GPGSV - Satellites in view
+- GPGGA - Global positioning system fix data
-- GPGSA - GPS DOP and active satellites
+- GPGSA - GNSS DOP and active satellites
-- GPGGA - Global Positioning System Fix Data
+- GPGSV - GNSS satellites in view
+- GPRMC - Recommended minimum navigation information
-- PLSEPE - Locosys (PLS) Estimated Positional Error
+- PLSEPE - Proprietary Locosys (PLS), Estimated Positional Error
-- PLSV - Locosys (PLS)
+- PLSV - Proprietary Locosys (PLS).
+Message V

 Several Mediatek commands were also present in the GW-52 and GW-60 firmware:

-- $PMTK605*31 - Query the firmware release information.
-- $PMTK103*30 - Cold Restart: Don't use Time, Position, Almanac / Ephemeris data.
+- $PMTK103\*30 - Cold Restart.
+Don't use time, position, almanac / ephemeris data.
-- $PMTK253,0,115200*01 - Set data output format and baud rate for current port.
+- $PMTK253,0,115200\*01 - Set data output format and baud rate for current port.
+- $PMTK605\*31 - Query the firmware release information.

 None of the Mediatek commands required to change the [fix and output rate](https://forum.arduino.cc/t/gps-pmtk220-versus-pmtk300/249143) (1 Hz / 5 Hz) are present in the GW-52 or GW-60 firmware:

-- $PMTK220,1000*1F - Set NMEA port update rate to 1Hz
+- $PMTK220,1000\*1F - Set NMEA port update rate to 1Hz
-- $PMTK220, 200*2C - Set NMEA port update rate to 5Hz
+- $PMTK220, 200\*2C - Set NMEA port update rate to 5Hz
-- $PMTK300,1000,0,0,0,0*1C - Set rate of position fixing activity to 1 Hz
+- $PMTK300,1000,0,0,0,0\*1C - Set rate of position fixing activity to 1 Hz
-- $PMTK300,200,0,0,0,0*2F - Set rate of position fixing activity to 5 Hz
+- $PMTK300,200,0,0,0,0\*2F - Set rate of position fixing activity to 5 Hz

 Summary:

+- The MediaTek chipsets only provide NMEA outputs.
+They do not provide binary outputs like SiRF or u-blox.
 - There are enough NMEA commands to log standard data but they do not include anything resembling SDOP / SDOS.
+- There are no NMEA sentences to retrieve climb rate (rate of climb, vertical velocity, etc), yet the GW-52 and GW-60 both record it.
 - There is no way to toggle a MediaTek chip between 1 Hz and 5 Hz using the $PMTK commands in the firmware.